 Before joining USIP, Yusuf was a fellow at the Frederick S. Pardee Center for the Study of the Longer-Range Future at the Pardee School of Global Studies at Boston University, and concurrently a research fellow at the Mossavar-Rahmani Center at Harvard Kennedy School.
 He has also worked at the Brookings Institution.
 In 2007, he co-founded Strategic and Economic Policy Research, a private sector consultancy firm in Pakistan.
 Yusuf has also consulted for a number of Pakistani and international organizations including the Asian Development Bank, World Bank, and the Stockholm Policy Research Institute, among others.
 From 2004-2007, he was a full-time consultant with the Sustainable Development Policy Institute (SDPI), Pakistan’s premier development-sector think tank.

-Yusuf taught in Boston University's Political Science and International Relations Departments as a senior teaching fellow in 2009.
-He had previously taught at the defense and strategic studies department at Quaid-e-Azam University, Pakistan.
+Yusuf taught Political Science/International Relations at Boston University, George Washington University, the Lahore University of Management Sciences (Pakistan), and the Quaid-e-Azam University, Pakistan.
 He lectures regularly at the U.S. Department of State’s Foreign Service Institute and has also lectured at the Pakistan Military Staff College and at NATO’s Center of Excellence-Defense Against Terrorism in Ankara, Turkey.

 He has published widely in national and international journals, professional publications and magazines.
 He writes regularly for Dawn, Pakistan’s leading English daily.
 He also frequently appears as an expert on U.S. and Pakistani media.
 His books South Asia 2060: Envisioning Regional Futures (Adil Najam and Moeed Yusuf, eds.) and Getting it Right in Afghanistan (Scott Smith, Moeed Yusuf, and Colin Cookman, eds.) were published by Anthem Press, UK and U.S. Institute of Peace Press respectively in 2013.
 He is also the editor of Pakistan's Counter-terrorism Challenge (Georgetown University Press, 2014) and Insurgency and Counterinsurgency in South Asia: From a Peacebuilding Lens (U.S. Institute of Peace Press, 2014).